 The Estate on Durlston Head is home to several limestone quarries, and these supplied a local construction company.
 The owners of the company, John Mowlem and his nephew and business partner George Burt, wanted to use their wealth to give back to the local townspeople.
 So when George Burt puchased Durslton Estate for the limestone, he also developed it as a tourist attraction.
 He commissioned a Weymouth architect to design a castle, which actually served as a restaurant!
 Today, it’s the visitor centre for Durlston Country Park and National Nature Reserve.
 The famous Great Globe, also built from local limestone, stands on a clifftop just below the castle.

 Last, but by no means least, is Brownsea Castle.
 Also known as Branksea Castle, this was another of Henry VII’s coastal forts.
 It was built between 1545-47 on Brownsea Island, the largest island in Poole Harbour.
 Although designed as a fort, it was converted into a private residence in 1726 and had several extensions added over the centuries, so today it looks a lot more like a stately home.

 Brownsea Castle is best viewed from the sea, and you can book a Poole Harbour and Islands Cruise from just £12.
 Alternatively, take the ferry to Brownsea Island and choose one of the many walking trails to explore the island on foot.
 It’s a tranquil wildlife haven, known for being one of the few remaining homes of red squirrels left in England, so this is a lovely spot for a walk.

 Brownsea Castle is privately leased and not open to the public.
-The outdoor spaces at Brownsea Island are open from 12th April.
+The outdoor spaces at Brownsea Island are now open.
 You will need to book your visit in advance.

 Stay in a Castle in Dorset